Arb Manaj

-Arb Manaj (born 23 July 1998) is a Kosovan professional footballer who plays as a centre-forward for Croatian club Slaven Belupo.
+Arb Manaj (born 23 July 1998) is a Kosovan professional footballer who plays as a centre-forward for Drita.

 Club career

 Dukagjini

 Manaj at the age of 6 started playing football in Dukagjini.
 He before the start of the 2015–16 season was promoted to first team of First Football League of Kosovo club Dukagjini and suffered an ACL injury, two minutes after the start of the match against Ferizaj in third matchday of 2015–16 First Football League of Kosovo.
 After ten months, Manaj returned from injury, and in the next ten games he scored five goals and assisted three times.

 Trepça '89

-On 22 July 2017, Manaj joined with Football Superleague of Kosovo club Trepça '89.
+On 22 July 2017, Manaj joined with Kosovo Superleague club Trepça '89.

 Ankara Keçiörengücü

 On 5 October 2020, Manaj signed a three-year contract with TFF First League club Ankara Keçiörengücü.
 Twelve days later, he made his debut in a 1–2 away win against Ümraniyespor after being named in the starting line-up.
 On 4 November 2020, Manaj scored his first goals for Ankara Keçiörengücü in his third appearance for the club in a 6–0 home win over Büyükçekmece Tepecikspor in 2020–21 Turkish Cup third round.